Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Introduction

-This paper has been motivated by a number of recent studies in which both localized patterns and isolated spikes have been observed in different parts of parameter space in reaction-diffusion systems of the form \eqref{eq:boringpde}.
+This paper has been motivated by a number of recent studies in which both localized patterns and isolated spikes have been observed in different parts of parameter space of reaction-diffusion systems of the form \eqref{eq:boringpde}.
 One motivation for our study is the work of Zelnik {\em et al} \cite{yuvalss} on an ecological model, in which exactly the same transition we study in this paper is observed, although a theoretical explanation of the spike to localized pattern transition was lacking.
-Similar transitions have been observed in our recent work on a simple model for cellular polarity formation \cite{miosiads}, in the Lugiato-Lefever model for optical parametric resonators \cite{lendertkn} and in a continuum model for urban crime waves \cite{crimelloyd}.
-These three models will be revisited in detail in Section.~\ref{sec:examplesss} below.
+Similar transitions have been observed in our recent work on a simple model for cellular polarity formation \cite{miosiads} and in a continuum model for urban crime \cite{crimelloyd}.
+These two models will be revisited in detail in Section~\ref{sec:examplesss}.

 The rest of the paper is organized as follows.
-In section \ref{sec:spasn-howto}, we consider linear analysis around the homogeneous equilibrium solution to which the homoclinc solutions tend in the far field.
-Considering a generic two components reaction-diffusion system in one spatial dimension, we will define in terms of the parameters, the curves where a Belyakov-Devaney transition and a Turing instability take place.
-A hypothesis is formed that the transition from localized patterns to isolated spikes is driven by where the first fold of the homoclinic snake passes through the curve in a parameter plane where there is a transition from complex to real spatial eigenvalues, through a double real eigenvalue.
+Through the two examples discussed in section \ref{sec:examplesss}, a hypothesis is formed that the transition from localized patterns to isolated spikes is driven by where the first fold of the homoclinic snake passes through the curve in a parameter plane where there is a transition from complex to real spatial eigenvalues, through a double real eigenvalue.
 We dub such a codimension-two bifurcation a non-transverse Belyakov-Devaney bifurcation.
-Section \ref{sec:examplesss}, presents numerical results on the three example systems that indeed suggest this bifurcation to be the key.
-Section \ref{sec:shiln-type-analys} contains a partial unfolding of the non-transverse Belyakov-Devaney bifurcation, using a Shilnikov-style approach --- an adaptation to the analysis in \cite{subsidiaryalan} to the particular codimension-two problem in question.
-Predictions of the analysis on the bifurcation to infinity of the mutli-pulse orbits and on accumulation of the folds in the homoclinic snake are shown to be consistent with the results in two of the examples.
-The paper ends with a careful discussion the results, indicating exactly what has and has not been shown, and pointing to directions of future work.
+Section \ref{sec:shiln-type-analys} contains the main results of the paper, a partial unfolding of such a non-transverse Belyakov-Devaney bifurcation, using a Shilnikov-style approach --- an adaptation to the analysis in \cite{subsidiaryalan} to the particular codimension-two problem in question.
+Section \ref{sec:asymptotics} than makes asymptotic predictions from the analysis on the nature of the bifurcation and compares these to results for the two examples.
+The paper ends with a careful discussion in Section~\ref{sec:discussion}, indicating exactly what has and has not been shown, and pointing to directions of future work.